 Maldetect Installation

-Maldetect installation is simple and straightforward.
+Maldetect installation is straightforward.
 First, you need to download and extract the latest version of the software:

 cd